wormhole-foundation/wormhole/whitepapers/0015_notary.md

 #### Common Patterns
 All three systems:
-- Operate as message filters in the guardian processing pipeline
+- Operate as message filters in the Guardian processing pipeline
 - Can instruct the processor to delay or block message processing based on their evaluation criteria
-- Maintain persistent state across guardian restarts
+- Maintain persistent state across Guardian restarts
 - Provide manual override capabilities for operators

 #### Key Differences